 A meta-analysis of 400 studies validated the many health benefits of listening to music including lowering of the stress hormone, cortisol.
 In one study reviewed, patients about to undergo surgery who listened to music had less anxiety and lower cortisol levels than people who had taken drugs.
 The analysis determined that music had documented positive effects on brain chemistry and associated mental and physical health benefits in four areas:

 Listening to music triggers the brain’s nucleus accumbens, responsible for releasing the feel-good neurochemical dopamine, which is an integral part of the pleasure-reward and motivational systems and plays a critical role in learning.
 Higher dopamine levels improve concentration, boost mood, and enhance memory.
 Dopamine is the chemical responsible for the yummy feelings you get from eating chocolate, having an orgasm, or achieving a runner’s high.

 Science shows that music can help alleviate depression and help a person feel more hopeful and in control of their life.
+There is even evidence that listening to music can aid in rewiring trauma in the brain.
 Playing music with others or enjoying live music gets the brain hormone oxytocin flowing increasing feelings of connectedness, trust, and social bonding.